keptn/keptn.github.io/content/docs/concepts/performance_validation/index.md

 ## Test Automation Process

 The following image shows the general process of how Keptn is providing continuous performance verification.
-An underlying core concept for this process it the SLO/SLI validation as explained in [Quality Gates](../quality_gates/).
+An underlying core concept for this process it the SLO/SLI-based deployment and release validation as explained in [Quality Gates](../quality_gates/).

 1. Keptn gets triggered by an external event.